ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - deep learning - machine learning using many layers of neural networks to train a model
     - each layer of "nuerons" essentially doin matrix multiplication on output vector/matrix from previous layer
 - TPUs made trasformers feasible
+- prompt - in AI parlance it means a set of instructions or questions given to an AI system to elicit a different type of response
+    - i.e. how to ask AI something in a way to get what you want
 ### NEURAL NETWORKS
 - a "neuron" holds a number, and is "activated" by neurons in other layers
 - each neuron is connected to neurons in previous layer and to neurons in next layer, each connection has a weight